nsaikiran/Blog/content/posts/2020-01-06-notes-on-datastructures-and-algorithms.md

 Many high level programming lanauges provide abstract data types built-in and other will have a library where we can pick up.
 For ex: Python, Javascript have common ADTs as built-in.
 For C++ and Java, you can use from their standard library.
 Maybe try to Understand the _memory model_ of each the language you are using.

 In the above section, we've mentioned some datastructures from Java and some from Python.
-Though
+The goal is to understanding various implementations of ADTs, hence we've collated for different languages.

 TODO: more in this section?